 Our union is rooted in a long history of labor organizing

-Workers United has its origins in the historic International Ladies Garment Workers’ Union, a militant labor union of mostly women seamstresses and, at the time, one of the largest unions in the United States, and who in 1909 staged the largest strike of women workers in U.S. history up until that point.
+Workers United has its origins in the historic International Ladies Garment Workers’ Union (ILGWU), a militant labor union of mostly women seamstresses and, at the time, one of the largest unions in the United States, and who in 1909 staged the largest strike of women workers in U.S. history up until that point.

 The Triangle Shirtwaist Fire in 1911, which killed 146 garment workers, showed how much more was needed, and spurred important reforms in labor law and enforcement.